motionsplan/motionsplan-dk-jekyll/_posts/2020-12-07-progression-strength-training.md

 > In Emerging Strategies, your training is comprised of development blocks that last anywhere from 3-12 weeks.
 >
 > For example:
 > Week 1: Squat x1 @8 75%x5x5
 > Week 2: Squat x1 @8 75%x5x5
 > Week 3: Squat x1 @8 75%x5x5
 > Week 4: Squat x1 @8 75%x5x5
 >
 > Let's say that on week 1 you hit 100kg x1 @8 (92%).
 Your 75% work is based on the newly calculated e1rm (108kg in this example).
 >
 > This volume is intended to drive progress for the following week.
 >
 > On week 2, you should assume that the weekly training stimulus was sufficient to drive progress for your Squat x1 @8.
 >
 > Meaning that you should be able to perform more than 100kg on week 2.
 >
 > However, each lifter responds differently, so the best thing to do is to load 100kg again, and execute that lift to the best of your abilities.
 >
 > If you made progress, then the RPE of your top set should be less than @8.
 >
 > So, on week 2 you hit x1 @7. x1 @7 correlates to ~89% which means that you are now 2% stronger on Squat.
 >
 > You don't need to prove this to yourself though.
 The back off work will continue to drive progress forward (and should be adjusted as your e1rm has increased).
 >
 > As such, on week 3 you load up 102 kg for your top single.
 Follow the same process that you used from weeks 1-2 for weeks 3 - 4.
 >
 > You might not make progress every week, but if you hit the goal RPE every week then you are putting yourself in the best position for continued progress.
 >
 > It's not about forcing progress, it's about letting the training data emerge, and allow that data to influence your future training decisions.

 — <cite>Reactive Training Systems</cite>

 Jeg har bl.a. skrevet om at bruge [Reactive Training systems app som en træningslog]({% link _posts/2019-10-10-rts-app.md %}).
-Den er gratis og genial.
+Appen er gratis og genial.

 ## Hvad betyder progressivt overload egentlig?